mattriley/agile-avatars/README.md

 A __component builder function__ returns a native HTML element that may react to state changes and invoke services.

+Components are only concerned with presentation and any effects are handed off to services.
+Stores are not directly accessible to prevent bypassing services. window is also not directly accessible, but is indirectly accessible via the dom module which exposes lower level presentation concerns.

+Technically, window is global in browser environments and is therefore difficult to prevent access to.
+In order to detect inappropriate access, the unit tests do not expose it globally, causing any code that references it in a global context to fail.

 __Example: The tag name component__

 The _tag name_ component renders the tag name for a given _tag instance_.
 A _tag_ is composed of an image, a name, and a role.
 Multiple _instances_ of a tag may be rendered at a time depending on the numbers specified in the _active_ and _passive_ fields.